emeraldnext/neurocracydatedpageindex/README.md

 #### Links are categorized by date of revision, and labeled with the following
 - during which episode the page was added to the Omnipedia site
 - whether it is the first page in the article revision history
-- a link to the next date of revision

 # Revision Indexes